Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Introduction

 \section{Introduction}

 The spatial distribution of galaxies presents one of the most powerful probes of the fundamental properties of the universe.
-Over the last few decades, galaxy clustering has emerged as an essential tool in constraining cosmology and galaxy evolution, especially with the advent of wide-field spectroscopic surveys such as the SDSS-III Baryon Oscillation Spectroscopic Survey \citep[BOSS;][]{2013Dawson}, the SDSS-IV extended Baryon Oscillation Spectroscopic Survey \citep[eBOSS;][]{2016Dawson}, and the ongoing the Dark Energy Spectroscopic Instrument \citep[DESI;][]{2016DESI}.
+Over the last few decades, galaxy clustering has emerged as an essential tool in constraining cosmology and galaxy evolution, especially with the advent of wide-field spectroscopic surveys such as the SDSS-III Baryon Oscillation Spectroscopic Survey \citep[BOSS;][]{2013Dawson}, the SDSS-IV extended Baryon Oscillation Spectroscopic Survey \citep[eBOSS;][]{2016Dawson}, the ongoing the Dark Energy Spectroscopic Instrument \citep[DESI;][]{2013Levi, 2016DESI}, and the Prime Focus Spectrograph \citep[PFS;][]{2014Takada}.

 The standard approach to extracting cosmological information from galaxy clustering is through standard rulers and compressed statistics, most notably the baryon acoustic oscillation peak \citep[BAO;][]{2005Eisenstein} and the Alcock--Paczynski (AP) effect \citep[][]{1979Alcock} measured from the 2-point correlation function (2PCF).
 While the standard techniques are robust to most observational systematics \citep{2012Ross, 2015bRoss}, they are also very limited in the amount of information they can extract from the data.
 One key limitation is that such techniques are limited to large scales, as the theory templates rely on perturbation theories, which are only reliable beyond approximately 30--50$h^{-1}$Mpc \citep[][]{2009Carlson, 2013Carlson}.
 However, modern cosmological surveys are designed in a way that their galaxy clustering measurements are most accurate at scales of a few megaparsecs, far below the limits of perturbative models.
 The small scales are also important because they are highly sensitive to non-linear growth, and thus turn out to be significantly more constraining on cosmic growth history.
 The other key limit of the standard approaches is that they only rely on compressions of the 2PCF, which is in itself a compression of the full density field.
 Thus, to fully take advantage of the information content of modern cosmological surveys, we need to develop accurate and unbiased models for statistics beyond the 2PCF, and on scales extending deep into the non-linear regime.